Commercial bulk pricing available — full truck loads (52 × 2CY) or container loads (32 × 1.8CY) — Request a quote →

 Vermiculite has higher magnesium (2,945 vs 431 ppm).
 Perlite has higher free air space (45% vs 27.5%).

 BioVermiculite has a calcium-to-magnesium ratio of 3.1 compared to 1.1 for mined vermiculite.
-Ca:Mg ratios above 2.0 improve soil structure and nutrient uptake.
-Excess magnesium relative to calcium compacts soil particles and inhibits calcium absorption by plant roots.
-BioVermiculite's 3.1 ratio promotes better soil aggregation and root health.
+Ca:Mg ratios above 2.0 improve growing media structure and nutrient uptake.
+Excess magnesium relative to calcium compacts growing media particles and inhibits calcium absorption by plant roots.
+BioVermiculite's 3.1 ratio promotes better growing media structure and root health.

 pH 9.5 (saturation extract).
-This alkalinity is beneficial for neutralizing acidic soils but should be monitored when blending with already-alkaline components.
+This alkalinity is beneficial for balancing pH in growing media blends and should be monitored when blending with already-alkaline components.
 For comparison, mined vermiculite has a pH of 8.4 and perlite has a pH of 7.0.

 Yes.
 Tested by Control Laboratories (Watsonville, CA) under International Biochar Initiative standards.
 Testing confirmed 83.9% organic carbon, pH 9.48, and bulk density of 5.8 lb/cu ft, meeting IBI certification requirements.